Mixtures of SubExperts for Large Language Continual Learning: Our Mixtures of SubExperts (MoSEs)

 \section{Our Mixtures of SubExperts (MoSEs)}

-To address the issues led by the classical MoE, we propose a new continual learning framework, \textit{Mixtures of SubExperts (MoSEs)}, designed for large-scale language models, as shown in \Cref{fig:moses}.
+To address the issues led by the classical LoRA and MoE, we propose a new continual learning framework, \textit{Mixtures of SubExperts (MoSEs)}, designed for large-scale continual language models, as shown in \Cref{fig:arch_moses}.
 MoSEs enable scalable and efficient continual learning by combining sparse mixture-of-subexperts' representations, task-specific sparse routing, and parameter-efficient fine-tuning at attention layers.
 To control model capacity growth, MoSEs select sparse subexperts and adaptively reuse previously learned weights.
 Unlike traditional methods that require loading separate weights per task, our MoSEs simplify task management through binary subnets and prompt-based control.
-To ensure a balanced utilization of subexperts, we reinitialize the gating and expert score parameters $\bm{s}$ at the beginning of each new task.
-Furthermore, to avoid routing instability and expert collapse, MoSEs apply top-c\% subexpert sparsity selection without freezing previously learned parameters, effectively preserving prior knowledge while enabling robust and stable task adaptation.
+To avoid routing instability and expert collapse, MoSEs apply top-c\% subexpert sparsity selection without freezing previously learned parameters, effectively preserving prior knowledge while enabling robust and stable task adaptation.